-Beside heating up a spoon (or other hunk of metal), there are actually battery-powered devices on the market you can buy from stores that offer the same results.
+Besides heating up a spoon (or other hunk of metal), there are actually battery-powered devices on the market you can buy from stores that offer the same results.
 Some have suggested using a towel soaked in hot water to offer the same results.

-Similar to this, some recommend using a minty toothpaste.
+Some also recommend using a minty toothpaste.
 In this case, apply the toothpaste and allow it to dry.
 If desired, you can rinse it off after 5-10 minutes with warm water.

 Applying a slice of lemon to the affected area offers some relief, allowing the acids in the fruit to combat the chemicals that cause the itch.
 You could also simply squirt some lemon juice onto the bites if you've been bitten in multiple places and don't want to hold lemon slices all over your body.